chammaaomar/oop-design-patterns/README.factorymethod.md

 **A simple factory handles the creation of a family of concrete products sharing a single abstraction**.
 In the above case, it handles the creation of `CheesePizza`, `VeggiePizza` ... _etc_, all of which share the `Pizza` abstraction.
-This make the `PizzaStore` simply a client of of the `SimplePizzaFactory`, in that it calls its `createPizza` method.
+This make the `PizzaStore` simply a client of the `SimplePizzaFactory`, in that it calls its `createPizza` method.

 In the above design discussion, notice that we were following the following design principle: